Supermacka/RecipeManagerApp/README.md

 # RecipeManagerApp
-Create and save recipes you like.
+Create and save recipes you like and have them all collected in one place.

+**Instructions:**
+1.